Andonome/lk/sound/pipewire.md

 ---
-title: "pipewire"
+title: pipewire
-tags: [ "sound" ]
+tags:
+- sound
 ---

 Install `wireplumber` and `pipewire`, then add your user to any `pipewire` group.